Amber Portwood’s Ex-Boyfriend Andrew Glennon Slams ‘Teen Mom OG’ Producers And Her Supposed ‘Redemption Story’

 Glennon also told his ex to end all psychological abuse before joking that he hopes her redemption story will play well for the cameras.

-Over the past couple of months, Glannon has been vocal about his frustrations with MTV’s decision to continue to feature Portwood on their show, despite the fact that she allegedly attacked him as he held their one-year-old son, James, in July.
+Over the past couple of months, Glennon has been vocal about his frustrations with MTV’s decision to continue to feature Portwood on their show, despite the fact that she allegedly attacked him back in July, as he held their 1-year-old son, James.
 As he explained, he believes the network is exploiting the horrific situation his family is facing.

 “Is it morally sound and socially acceptable to capitalize on domestic violence and spousal abuse?
 If so, where is the line?
 Is there a line?
 What message is that to our children?” he wondered.